 where the bottom closed immersion corresponds to a finite type ideal sheaf (and hence the upper closed immersion does too).
-The first time you read this, it may be helpful to consider only the special case where $Z \to Y$ is a closed immersion.
+The first time you read this, it may be helpful to consider only the special case where $Z \rightarrow Y$ is a closed immersion.

-Then take the fibered product of this square by the blow-up $\beta: Bl_X Y \to Y$, to obtain
+Then take the fibered product of this square by the blow-up β : Bl_X Y \rightarrow Y, to obtain